makersacademy/CV/README.md

 ## Skills

-#### Ruby/Rails
+#### Ruby

 As my first programming language, Ruby will always have a special place in my heart.
-I love the syntactic sugar, but what I enjoy most is the thriving global community.
+I love the syntactic sugar, but what I enjoy most of all is the thriving global community.
+I have a solid working understanding of the following frameworks and technologies:

-- Previously the in-house designer at Just IT Training and Recruitment, responsible for all print and web material.
+- Rails/ActiveRecord
+- Sinatra/DataMapper
+- RSpec/Cucumber/Capybara
+- Rake/Karma

-#### JavaScript Ecosystem
+#### JavaScript

 I've begun to explore the worlds of client-side and server-side JavaScript but feel like I've barely scratched the surface of what's possible.
-I'm excited to experiment with up and coming frameworks, as well as build something in node with a websockets library.
+I'm excited to experiment with up and coming frameworks, as well as build something substantial in node with a websockets library.

-- Previously the in-house designer at Just IT Training and Recruitment, responsible for all print and web material.
+- Node.js/Express.js
+- Jasmine/Protractor
+- Angular.js
+- jQuery/AJAX
+- Bower/NPM package managers
+- Grunt

 #### Design